dBrowser/dbrowser/README.md

 ![logo.png](build/icons/256x256.png)

-Beaker is an experimental peer-to-peer Web browser.
+DBrowserX is an experimental peer-to-peer Web browser.
 It adds new APIs for building hostless applications while remaining compatible with the rest of the Web.
 [Visit the website.](https://beakerbrowser.com/)

 Please feel free to open usability issues.
 Join us at #beakerbrowser on Freenode.